Hornetlabs/synchdb-docs/docs/en/user-guide/configuration.md

     - Higher values: Less frequent update to offset file, less IO, more old batches to re-preocess after fault restored
     - Recommended to set it to 60000 as Debezium's recommendation

+12. **synchdb.max_connector_workers**
+    - Lower values: less connector workers can be run at a time, less shared memory requirement
+    - Higher values: more connector workers can be run at a time, more shared memory requirement

 ## Performance Considerations